benduong2001/ArcGIS_Project_nyc_traffic/README.md

 # Geospatial Data Science Project: New York City Traffic
 This GIS data science project is an exploration of traffic volume statistics in New York City.
-This README file is a simplified version of the Part 1 notebook, and only includes most of the ArcGIS data preparation, main EDA graphs, and output plots from the predictive machine learning model.
+This README file is a simplified version of the Part 1 notebook, and only includes most of the ArcGIS data preparation, main EDA graphs, and output plots from using Random Forest Classification as the predictive machine learning model.

 ## Data Preparation in ArcGIS
 First, we'll need 3 **base datasets** taken from online.